ekram25/-End-to-End-Application---GitOps-with-Amazon-EKS-Auto-Mode/README.md

   </div>

   <strong>
-  <h2>AWS Containers Retail Sample</h2>
+  <h2>AWS Containers Retail Application</h2>
   </strong>
 </div>

-This is a sample application designed to illustrate various concepts related to containers on AWS.
+This is a application designed to illustrate various concepts related to containers on AWS.
 It presents a sample retail store application including a product catalog, shopping cart and checkout, deployed using modern DevOps practices including GitOps and Infrastructure as Code.

 ## Table of Contents